 Enhancing the lives of people with developmental disABILITIES by providing them with caring supports and responsive programs and services.

-Hope Enterprises, Inc. was founded in 1952 by a Williamsport, PA physician, Dr. Max E. Miller, and his wife, Leona, as well as other parents and community leaders.
-From the beginning, the organization was a front runner in providing community services to people with intellectual disabilities.
+Hope Enterprises, Inc. was founded in 1952 by physician Dr. Max E. Miller, and his wife, Leona, as well as other parents and community leaders in Williamsport, Pennsylvania.
+From the beginning, the organization was a front runner in providing community services to people with developmental disABILITIES.
 Families were faced with the care of their children, but no community services were available for them.
 The only options were to keep their children at home or place them in an institution.

 - Increasing enrollment resulted in an addition to the original school in 1962.